Streamlining Machine Identity Lifecycle Automation

 Types of Machine Identities

-Machine identities can be categorized into several types:
+Machine identities can be categorized into several types, and automating each has its own quirks:

 Real-Life Example